 She was gone before sunrise the next morning.

-The name itself made the bile rise in her throat.
+The name itself made acid lurch in her throat.
 He had given up their family to be part of hers.
 Her son had been born too.
 Their children had been born only three months apart.

-She hadn’t fought for her son, she thought.
+She hadn’t fought for her son, she thought, not hard enough.
 She had let James put not only her, but their son aside.

-He should have been King, she thought, the words repeating in her mind, over and over.
+He would have been King, she thought, the words repeating in her mind, over and over again.
 He would be King.

 It had almost been too easy to bypass the palace guards.
 The poor lads were so starved that they were willing to trust a beautiful lady in the middle of the night with a few drinks in her hand.
 She crept into the palace, holding her basket like she would have held the baby inside.
 As if sensing the urgency of the situation, her son slept peacefully, not making a sound.
 She climbed and walked and climbed until she reached the nursery, the one her son would have had.
 The thought made her blood boil.
 She went inside.
 She tiptoed to the cradle.